1,000+ Opportunities

 net Replacement Office of Adult Career Pathways Adult Direct Appropriations Clean Economy Equitable Workforce Training Drive for 5 Initiative Competitive Grants Growing Careers: Agriculture Workforce Competitive Grant MN Family Resiliency Partnership Southeast Asian Economic Disparities Relief Supplemental Nutrition Assistance Employment and Training Targeted Community Capital Project Grant Program Transformative Career Pathway Competitive Grants Women's Economic Security Act (WESA) Xcel Energy Power Up Program Office of Broadband Development Office of Child Care Community Partnership Office of Dislocated Worker and Federal Adult Programs Office of Youth Development Trade Adjustment Assistance Minnesota Employment Review Events for Career Seekers Get Help From Our Experts Minnesota Department of Employment and Economic Development An Equal Opportunity Employer and Service Provider

-Based on current listing details, eligibility includes: Minnesota nonprofits and workforce training providers supporting women entering STEM/trades.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Minnesota nonprofits and workforce training providers supporting women entering STEM/trades.
+Confirm the full requirements in the official notice before applying.